Mata mata Facts

 Mata mata Distribution, Habitat, and Ecology

-In its region, the mighty Mata mata nests between October and December, after mating.
+In its indigenous region, the mighty Mata mata usually nests between October and December, after mating.
 The female typically lays between 12 – 28 delicate, spherical-shaped eggs.
 These she deposits in the nest constructed by, and watched over by, both parents until hatching occurs.

 Species Sharing Its Range